vokegpu/ekg-docs/model/formatting.md

-# Packages-Pattern
+# Formatting

 ## Preface

-As far EKG is getting headers, the stupid package structure will affect the new features.
+This topic is dedicated for any-formatting model: the package-pattern, input-binding or whatever needs a text.

-## Model
+## Package-Formatting Model

 ### Notation